What Can You Do With a Computer Science Degree? Exploring Your Options

 What do IT project managers do?

 IT project managers are the people who work behind the scenes to bring complicated technology initiatives to life.
 They oversee a team of technical specialists, creating seamless workflows and processes to achieve the successful completion of a company’s IT projects.

 Their organization skills and keen attention to detail help ensure these projects are completed on time and on budget.
 Individuals in this role must have a fundamental knowledge of the technical aspects of these operations, while also having the business acumen to keep organizational stakeholders informed on progress.

 6. Database administrator

-- Common job titles: Database administrator, database analyst, database developer, data architect
+- Common job titles: Database analyst, database developer, system administrator